We're right in the heart of Sussex, accessible in a range of ways.

 - From London, take the M25 then M23, leave at Junction 10, turn left onto the A264

-- On the A264 go straight over first roundabout, turn right at next roundabout, onto the B2028
+- On the A264 go straight over first two roundabouts, turn right at next roundabout, onto the B2028

 - Wakehurst is on the right after Turners Hill